 Be mindful of how far you’ve gone.
 This is especially true if you’ve just started hiking or haven’t been in a while.
 Your pup will need time to build up his or her endurance levels after being cooped up all winter, so be sure not to go too far.
 Exhaustion can lead to injuries or illness, and that’s the last thing you want to experience on your fun hiking day.

 - Carry first aid items, for people and for dogs.
 You likely remember an emergency kit when you’re hiking with people, but have you ever considered what would happen if your pup was hurt on the trail?
-Lucky for you, there are guides for how to create your own if you’d rather do it yourself.
-The main items you’ll want to include are bandage wraps or dog booties, gauze pads, antiseptic spray, and hot and cold packs.
-Keep those things with you at all times, and you’ll be prepared in case your favorite fur baby gets a cut paw or muscle tweak.
+Lucky for you, We have our Healers First Aid Essentials Kit that contains all you need in a small, compact kit.
+If you’d rather do it yourself.
+The main items you’ll want to include are bandage wraps or dog booties, gauze pads, Cut and Wound Spray For Pets and hot and cold packs.
+Keep those things with you at all times, and you’ll be prepared in case your favorite fur baby gets a cut paw or muscle tweak

 Have happy and safe hikes!